Updated June 1, 2020

 Rochester Institute of Technology Innovative Learning Institute has created a tool which helps faculty consider how workload in a face-to-face class translates to the online learning environment.
-Rice University’s Center for Teaching Excellence also has a course tool workload calculator.
+Wake Forest University’s Center for Advancement of Teaching also has a course workload calculator tool.

 PowerPoint with Voiceover